Lewis & Clark Baseball League: Recruiting

 To ensure playing time, each team in the LCBL has a roster maximum of 23 players.
 These spots are specifically broken down position-by-position, with very little flexibility or deviation.
 Mahrt did not want a scenario where a college catcher joined a team that already had two.
-Players come to the LCBL to hone their skills at their primary positions, not platoon 33% of the time or get thrown into an unknown place on the field.
-Thus, each manager in the league is restricted in recruiting two catchers, three middle infielders, three corner infielders, five outfielders, seven (primary) pitchers, and one designated hitter.
-There is one bonus recruit: a utility piece with flexibility of playing in any of the previous position groups, even if it exceeds the limitations (e.g. a fourth middle infielder).
+Thus each manager in the league was restricted to recruiting two catchers, three middle infielders, three corner infielders, five outfielders, seven (primary) pitchers, and one designated hitter.
+There was also a spot reserved for one additional recruit: a utility piece with flexibility of playing in any of the previous position groups, even if it otherwise exceeded the roster limitations (e.g. a fourth middle infielder).

-All LCBL managers are encouraged to personally recruit as many players as possible, based on positional needs of the team.
-Since most managers are also college assistant coaches, the recruiting process typically starts by filling the summer roster with student-athletes from their own conference or schools with prior affiliations.
-The only restriction: an NCAA coach cannot manage his own college player during the summer.
+All LCBL managers were encouraged to personally recruit as many players as possible based on the positional needs of the team.
+Since most managers were also college assistant coaches, the recruiting process typically began by filling the summer roster with student-athletes from their own conferences or schools with prior affiliations.
+The only restriction was that an NCAA coach cannot manage his own college player during the summer.
 To provide continuity, managers must (at the very least) offer any eligible players a chance to return to their previous teams.
 If the returning player commits, it counts as a recruit towards the manager's total.
-Players sign letters of commitment upon registration, stating that the manager made an offer and the player will forgo the draft process by accepting.
+Players signed letters of commitment upon registration, stating that the manager made an offer and the player would forgo the draft process by accepting.

-Should a player decline – either because he does not want to play for that same manager again, or he simply desires to play on a different team he holds the power to opt out, pending league approval.
-Returning players that decline an offer from their original team become restricted free agents and, if no other manager "recruits" them to switch teams, they go into the pool of draftable candidates.
-The one stipulation is that they cannot be drafted by the team they left.
+Should a player decline, either because he does not want to play for that same manager again or because he simply desires to play on a different team, he could opt out pending league approval.
+Returning players who declined an offer from their original team became restricted free agents and, if no other manager recruited them to switch teams, they entered a pool of draftable candidates.
+The one stipulation was that they could not be drafted by the team they left.

 Gateway Players

-Clites came up with a narrow-focus marketing plan that specifically targets out-of-state college baseball players with St. Louis ties.
+Clites came up with a narrow-focus marketing plan that specifically targeted out-of-state college baseball players with St. Louis ties.
 Rather than cast a wide net into the national talent pool, he compiled a database of nearly 40 recent graduates from local high schools that traveled extensive distances to play college baseball.
-The approach is to grant referral discounts to these players (in schools over 150 miles away) who house college friends that commit to play in the league.
+The approach was to grant referral discounts to these players (in schools over 150 miles away) who house college friends that commit to play in the league.